itsjuras/itsjuras/README.md

 **Primary stack:** React / TypeScript / Tailwind on the frontend, Node.js + Express on the backend, PostgreSQL for data.

 ### Fun Facts :sparkles:
-:world_map: One of my biggest goals is to visit all of the **New Seven Wonders of the World**
+:world_map: One of my biggest goals is to visit all of the **New Seven Wonders of the World** </br>
-:eyes: I have two slightly different coloured eyes **Hobbies:** 🏋️ gym, :basketball: basketball, :video_game: gaming
+:eyes: I have two slightly different coloured eyes</br>
+**Hobbies:** 🏋️ gym, :basketball: basketball, :video_game: gaming